Born March 31, 2016

 Most are reserved

-Molly and Lionel had two kittens in their first litter together (one blue girl and one ruddy girl), four ruddy boys in their second litter (photo at right), and one female ruddy kitten in their third litter.
+Molly and Lionel had two kittens in their first litter together (one blue girl and one ruddy girl), four ruddy boys in their second litter (photo at right), and one ruddy girl in their third litter.

-Molly and Lionel plan to have one more litter of kittens this year.
+Molly and Lionel plan to have one more litter of kittens this year in August.
 They have had ruddy and blue kittens, mostly ruddy.
 Stay tuned!